 4. Have an “Our Story” Page

 Everyone loves to hear a pleasant story.
-People make purchasing decisions based on “emotional factors”, rather than logic and strategy.
+People make purchasing decisions based on “emotional factors” rather than logic and strategy.
+Studies have shown people make financial decisions based on emotions rather than logic.
+And research suggests that companies with a powerful story usually sell more.

 5. Use Your Name, Logo, and URL to Strengthen Brand Identity